Art Nezu Dissertation Diversity Award

 Eligibility Criteria

-- The dissertation must focus on an aspect of diversity and/or multiculturalism.
+3. The dissertation must focus on theoretical, empirical, or applied dimensions of diversity and/or multiculturalism within professional psychology.

 Please submit the following materials online (all at once)

-- Specify the specialty board that the dissertation represents in American Board of Professional Psychology (ABPP).
+3. Specify which specialty board in American Board of Professional Psychology (ABPP) the dissertation represents.

-- Electronic copy of entire dissertation (Abstract, Literature Review, Results, Discussion, References & Appendices).
+4. Electronic copy of the entire dissertation (Abstract, Literature Review, Results, Discussion, References & Appendices).

 For questions regarding online submissions, contact us.